tapojoyde/tapojoyde/README.md

 # Hi, I’m Tapojoy De

-I’m a Data Insights Analyst with a Master’s in Analytics from RMIT University, focused on turning raw data into actionable business insights.
+I’m a Data Insights Analyst with a Master’s in Analytics focused on turning raw data into clear, actionable business insights.

 ## About me

-- Master of Analytics, RMIT University
+* Master of Analytics, RMIT University with an Engineering background
-- Interested in data analytics, business intelligence, data science, and automation
+* Interested in data analytics, business intelligence, data science, and automation
-- Experienced with SQL, Python, Power BI, Excel, and data storytelling
+* Experienced with SQL, Python, Power BI, Excel, and data storytelling
-- Currently building practical projects around analytics, reporting, web scraping, and process automation
+* Currently building practical projects around analytics, reporting, web scraping, and process automation
-- Open to collaborating on data analytics, business intelligence, and data science projects
+* Open to collaborating on data analytics, business intelligence, and data science projects

 ## What I work on

-- Data cleaning and transformation
+* Data cleaning and transformation
-- Exploratory data analysis
+* Exploratory data analysis
-- Dashboarding and reporting
+* Dashboarding and reporting
-- Business performance insights
+* Business performance insights
-- Python automation workflows
+* Python automation workflows
-- SQL-based analytics
+* SQL-based analytics
-- Data storytelling for decision-making
+* Data storytelling for decision-making

 ## Projects